TimeDelta/auto-psych-nosology/README.md

 A per-graph entropy hinge penalizes assignments that become overly concentrated on a small subset of clusters, while a Dirichlet prior stabilizes the long-term expected gate usage.
 The gate samples themselves are monitored in bits, so that low-entropy configurations trigger a restorative penalty.
 Temperature schedules modulate both gating and assignments, starting from a diffuse exploratory regime before gradually sharpening the decisions.
-A momentum memory bank anchors embeddings for repeated nodes, ensuring that overlapping ego-nets reinforce rather than contradict one another, and the hierarchy monitor that sits in the trainer audits convergence by tracking adjusted Rand index, variation of information , and effective cluster counts; it can rewind to the most stable checkpoint if any of those statistics deteriorate.
+A momentum memory bank anchors embeddings for repeated nodes, ensuring that overlapping ego-nets reinforce rather than contradict one another, and the hierarchy monitor that sits in the trainer audits convergence by tracking ARI, variation of information, and effective cluster counts.
+It can rewind to the most stable checkpoint if any of those statistics deteriorate.

 ##### Stabilizing Hard-Concrete Gates
 The hard-concrete relaxations that implement sparsity are prone to discontinuities and dead units.